raspberrypilearning/getting-started-with-guis/learn.md

 By creating a GUI in Python you will learn:

-- What is a GUI (Graphical User Interface)
+- What is a GUI (Graphical User Interface)?
 - Using functions
-- Event driven programming and how it differs to procedural programming
+- Event-driven programming and how it differs from procedural programming